EAMS Onboarding for MAHs (Access, Teams, Workflows, and Day-to-Day Setup)

 What evidence should MAHs request first?

-Initial evidence should focus on quickly narrowing down the likely root cause, whether the issue originates from data, system behavior, or packaging execution.
+Initial evidence should focus on quickly narrowing down the likely root cause -- whether the issue originates from data, system behavior, or packaging execution.
+An effective first evidence set typically includes:

 - A clear photo of the pack, capturing both the 2D Data Matrix and human-readable batch and expiry